AFRICAN DIASPORA ON THE INTERNET

 (Prof. Patrick Burrowes, Pennsylvania State University, Harrisburg, Pennsylvania)

-- The Liberian Mandingo Association of New York (LIMANY)An online community news magazine for this ethnically-based, Liberian-American organization (founded in 1990) and for news about Liberia and the Liberian diaspora in general, with links to related web sites.
+- Federation of Liberian Mandingo Associations in the USA (FELMAUSA)An online community news magazine for this ethnically-based, Liberian-American organization (founded in 1990s) and for news about Liberia and the Liberian diaspora in general, with links to related web sites.

 - "Literary Manifestations of the African Diaspora", University of Cape Coast, Cape Coast, Ghana, November 10-14, 2003 (via Harriet Tubman Resource Centre, York University, Toronto, Canada)This web page is a general call for papers.
 "The aim is introduce a wider audience to the ways in which trans-Atlantic constructions of the historical experience of the African diaspora find expression in the literary mode.
 It encourages the exploration of the African diaspora through a variety of genres, both oral and written.
 These include narrative, poetry, myth, legend, autobiography, drama, as well as other texts."